-Richard Moore has published four books, all available from Amazon.co.uk by clicking on the book cover.
+Richard Moore has published seven books, all available from Amazon.co.uk by clicking on the book cover.
 To inquire about signed copies please contact Richard Moore at richardbmoore(at)btinternet.com

 The 1988 Seoul Olympics played host to what has been described by some as the dirtiest race of all time, by others as the greatest.